Vought F4U Corsair: Design modifications

 Production F4U-1s featured several major modifications from the XF4U-1.
 A change of armament to six wing-mounted .50 in M2 Browning machine guns (three in each outer wing panel) and their ammunition (400 rounds for the inner pair, 375 rounds for the outer) meant the location of the wing fuel tanks had to be changed.
-In order to keep the fuel tank close to the center of gravity, the only available position was in the forward fuselage, ahead of the cockpit.
-Accordingly, as a 237 USgal self-sealing fuel tank replaced the fuselage mounted armament, the cockpit had to be moved back by 32 in and the fuselage lengthened.
+To keep the fuel tank close to the center of gravity, the only available position was in the forward fuselage, ahead of the cockpit.
+Accordingly, as a 237 USgal self-sealing fuel tank replaced the fuselage-mounted armament, the cockpit had to be moved back by 32 in and the fuselage lengthened.
 Later on, different variants of the F4U were given different armaments.
-While most Corsair variants had the standard armament of six .50 caliber M2 Browning machine guns, some (like the F4U-1C) were equipped with four 20 millimeter M2 cannons for its main weapon.
+While most Corsair variants had the standard armament of six .50 caliber M2 Browning machine guns, some (like the F4U-1C) were equipped with four 20 millimeter M2 cannons for their main weapon.
 While these cannons were more powerful than the standard machine guns, they were not favored over the standard loadout.
 Only 200 units of this particular Corsair variant were produced, out of the total of 12,571.
-Other variants were capable of carrying mission specific weapons such as rockets and bombs.
-The F4U was able to carry up to a total of eight rockets, or four under each wing.
-It was able to carry up to four thousand pounds of explosive ordnance.
-This helped the Corsair take on a fighter bomber role, giving it a more versatile role as a ground support aircraft as well as a fighter.
+Other variants were capable of carrying mission-specific weapons such as rockets and bombs.
+The F4U could carry up to eight rockets, four under each wing.
+It could carry up to 4,000 pounds of explosive ordnance.
+This helped the Corsair take on a fighter-bomber role, giving it greater versatility as both a ground-support aircraft and a fighter.
 In addition, 150 lb of armor plate was installed, along with a 1.5 in bullet-proof windscreen which was set internally, behind the curved Plexiglas windscreen.
 The canopy could be jettisoned in an emergency, and half-elliptical planform transparent panels, much like those of certain variants of the Curtiss P-40, were inset into the sides of the fuselage's turtledeck structure behind the pilot's headrest, providing the pilot with a limited rear view over his shoulders.
 A rectangular Plexiglas panel was inset into the lower center section to allow the pilot to see directly beneath the aircraft and assist with deck landings.
 The engine used was the more powerful R-2800-8 (B series) Double Wasp which produced 2,000 hp.
-On the wings the flaps were changed to a NACA slotted type and the ailerons were increased in span to increase the roll rate, with a consequent reduction in flap span.
+On the wings, the flaps were changed to a NACA slotted type, and the ailerons were increased in span to increase the roll rate, with a consequent reduction in flap span.
 IFF transponder equipment was fitted in the rear fuselage.
 These changes increased the Corsair's weight by several hundred pounds.